felipeagc/capibot/README.md

  - `POSTGRES_PASSWORD`
  - `POSTGRES_DB`

-Use the following commands to run the bot:
+Use the following command to run the bot:
 ```
-dep ensure
 docker-compose up --build
 ```